Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/README.md

 ![Select Application](../assets/images/mtb_project_creator_2.png)

+* Compile and run.
+See the [README.md](https://github.com/Infineon/mtb-example-optiga-crypto/blob/master/README.md) for more information about the example

+[!WARNING]
+> Currently, there are only a few PSOC™ 6 Kits listed as supported kits for OPTIGA™ Trust M Example Applications.
+> However, it is possible to start with one of the supported kits (e.g. with CY8CKIT-062S2-43012) and change the Board Support Pacakge (BSP) to this specific kit.
+This is experimental and is not fully tested.
+> For a detailed description, refer to [this KBA](https://community.infineon.com/t5/Knowledge-Base-Articles/OPTIGA-Trust-M-Interfacing-OPTIGA-Trust-M-with-a-PSoC-6-device)

 * Select your example application and change the used Board Support Package (BSP)
   1. Launch the Library Manager via the MTB Quick Panel
   2. Click "Add BSP"
-  3. In the new window, search for `CY8CKIT-062S2-43012`, select the correct BSP and click "OK"
+  3. In the new window, search for your chosen BSP (e.g `CY8CKIT-062S2-43012`), select the correct BSP and click "OK"
   4. Select the "APP_CY8CKIT-062S2-43012" as Active BSP by clicking on it and then "Update"
   5. After it completes, "Close" the window

 ![Library Manager](../assets/images/mtb_library_manager.png)

-* Compile and run.
-See the [README.md](https://github.com/Infineon/mtb-example-optiga-crypto/blob/master/README.md) for more information about the example

 ## Experience CIRRENT™ Cloud-ID (*OPTIGA™ Trust M Express Only*)